-Every model fulfils a different role in its crew (some even act as mercenaries of sorts, which can ally with other crews).
-To represent this, models are assigned one of five different ranks: Leader, Sidekick, Free Agent, Vehicle, or Henchman.
-These distinctions are important when you create a crew because they determine the number of models of each type you can include.
+Every model fulfils a different role in its Warband (some even act as mercenaries of sorts, which can ally with other Warbands).
+To represent this, models are assigned one of five different ranks: Leader , Hand , Ally , or Soldier .
+These distinctions are important when you create a Warband because they determine the number of models of each type you can include.
 If a character has more than one, the owner can choose the model that he will use during the game.